- Associate Professor of Computer Science

-M. Ehsan Hoque is an assistant professor of computer science and electrical and computer engineering at the University of Rochester, where he directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
-He is also an associate director of research for the Goergen Institute for Data Science.
+M. Ehsan Hoque is an Asaro-Biggar ('92) Family Assistant Professor of computer science at the University of Rochester, where he directs the Rochester Human-Computer Interaction (ROC HCI) Lab.
+From January 2018 to June 2019, he was the interim director for the Goergen Institute for Data Science.

 His research program aims to use techniques from artificial intelligence to amplify human ability.
 I model and capture the dynamics of human behavior and their relationships using machine learning, computer vision, and network sciences, and design interactive systems to promote equality and access in health care and education.